LangChain Chat Message Memory

 "I don't have access to your name.
 Could you please tell me your name so I can address you properly? 😊"

-It requires:
+It needs:

-• A history factory function get_session_history(session_id) that returns a BaseChatMessageHistory object
+• a history factory function get_session_history(session_id) that returns a BaseChatMessageHistory object

-• Your existing chain
+• our existing chain

 Imports